 One of the biggest mistakes you can make as a vendor is to accept everything your channel partners report as fact.
-When done manually, this philosophy will continue to plague you with inaccurate data- aggregation.
-In addition to misreporting of POS reports, the likelihood for partners documenting initial stocking price instead of the final (real) cost of transaction—after incentive(s) were accrued—is particularly high.
+When done manually, this philosophy will continue to plague you with inaccurate data-aggregation.
+In addition to misreporting of POS reports, the likelihood for partners documenting initial stocking price is particularly high.
 This will have a significant effect in your channel sales forecasting.

 One way to better control this issue is to associate each transaction in conjunction with the promotional discounts that was attached to it.
 Instead of outsourcing data reporting with partners, you rely on the internal evaluation of incentives that qualified and modified each POS transaction.

 Similar to the previous, it is simply too risky for vendors to depend on accurate reporting from their partners without a robust automated cloud-based system in place.
 Exact evaluation of inventory levels dictates either the acceleration or slowing down of production.
 Misevaluation of inventory levels can do one of two things: 1.)
 Create overproduction of inventory in the channel 2.)
 Demand exceeds the quantity of inventory in the channel.
 Both equally carry a financial consequence that is hard to restore.

 Internal management of inventory sold and documentation of which partners acquired how much inventory ensures that you will not have to depend on partners’ reporting to be accurate when deciphering production—and thus— channel sales forecasting.

 The more you express the value of accurate reporting, the more your channel partners will as well.